NFL's Goodell issues mea culpa amid George Floyd unrest: 'I personally protest with you'

 For years, the NFL has wrestled with public perception of the way it handled players who knelt during the national anthem.
 In 2018, the league faced backlash for approving a policy that blocked players from kneeling on the field, and eventually halted it.

 The about-face comes amid widespread protests in response to the death of George Floyd while in Minneapolis police custody, as well as other African-Americans' deaths.
-In his video, Gooddell wholeheartedly embraced the Black Lives Matter movement, which protests racial inequity in the justice system.
+In his video, Goodell wholeheartedly embraced the Black Lives Matter movement, which protests racial inequity in the justice system.

 DREW BREES OFFERS SECOND APOLOGY AFTER NATIONAL ANTHEM COMMENT BACKLASH: 'I WILL BE PART OF THE SOLUTION'